Princeton-CDH/princeton-cdh.github.io/content/blog/iteration-reports/2024-05-09/index.md

 And in preparation for next week, the VMs for the Derrida Archive are ready to go.

+On the process front, we are working with GitHub Projects for managing each iteration and learning to use the built in charts, as well as how to export data from Projects.
+Jeri found a script for exporting a project board to a CSV, which we can use to capture our historical data (https://github.com/fiedl/github-project-to-csv).

 ### Writing

 The long-awaited article-proofs arrived for the Shakespeare and Company cluster, which Rebecca was able to review, as well as finalize the corresponding replication code.
 In addition, she submitted the "Trust Your Code" article for publication; and submitted to the DH Mini Conference on Simulating Risk.